ConceptaNjolima/MyTNTResources/CONTRIBUTING.md

 ## Opening an issue

-Open an issue for concept changes or introductions, for proposals of additional topics to cover, or questions about why a certain tool or technology was selected or not selected for inclusion in the curriculum.
+Open an issue for concept changes or introductions, for proposals of additional topics to cover,  questions about why a certain tool or technology was selected or not selected for inclusion in the curriculum, or changes to the design phases curriculum decks.
 This will kick of a discussion and we'll choose a course of action from the resolution.

 ## Questions about an assignment or expectation